-Generous individuals and organizations, primarily in Northern Colorado, make gifts to improve student success at Aims Community College through the Aims Foundation.
+Generous individuals and organizations, primarily in Northern Colorado, make gifts to improve student success at Aims Community College through the Aims

+Foundation.
 Since 1979, donors have provided private contributions for student scholarships, to enhance program offerings and to upgrade buildings and equipment.
 Supporters of Aims also attend special events to benefit educational opportunities at the College.

 In 2006, the Aims Foundation launched the Building for Tomorrow Today Capital Campaign to provide equipment and facility upgrades for the new Allied Health and Science building on the Greeley campus.
-This new building will increase classroom capacity by 30% and provide hands-on instruction for careers in health care including nursing, surgical technology, radiological technology, and emergency medical services.
-The campaign began with a \$1 million challenge gift from the Monfort Family Foundation in May 2006 and launched publicly in August 2006 with the ground breaking for the new building.
+The new building has increased classroom capacity by 30% and provides hands-on instruction for careers in health care including nursing, surgical technology, radiological technology, and emergency medical services.

-In 2006-2007, the Foundation will provide more than \$100,000 in student scholarship support to help community members achieve their dreams.
+In 2008-2009, the Foundation will provide more than \$100,000 in student scholarship support to help community members achieve their dreams.
 Generous donors to the Foundation scholarship program provide a legacy to Northern Colorado by helping families achieve self-sufficiency.
-New scholarships like the Bert and Leslie Memorial Scholarship, the Dola Mae Francis Classroom Teacher Scholarship and the Abigail Bennett Memorial Scholarship will add to the existing, substantial scholarship effort offered by the Aims Foundation.
+New scholarships like the College Promise Scholarship Fund, the Dr. Walt Francis/Dr. Frank Gordon Social Science Scholarship, an the Daniels Opportunity Fund Scholarship will add to the existing, substantial scholarship effort offered by the Aims Foundation.

 To receive student scholarship information, contact the Student Financial Aid office.
-If you would like to contribute to Aims Community College the future of Aims Students, contact the Aims Foundation at 970,339,6556.
+If you would like to contribute to Aims Community College the future of Aims Students, contact the Aims Foundation at 970.339.6556.
 To donate on-line, go to www.aims.edu/foundation.